zummenix/xcopen/README.md

 # xcopen

-Opens xcode projects from a command line.
+A convenient way to open xcodeproj/xcworkspace from a command line.

 ## Features

-- knows about xcodeproj/xcworkspace and prefers xcworkspace by default
+- knows about `xcodeproj`/`xcworkspace` files and prefers `xcworkspace` by default
-- skips from searching projects under `Pods` or `node_modules` directories unless runs inside them
+- skips searching projects under `Pods` or `node_modules` directories unless runs inside them
-- asks which project to open if there are more under current directory
+- asks which project to open if there are more under a current directory

 ## Installation